plblum/jivs/docs/API/Validators/Handling_ValidationState_Changes.md

     ```ts
     let valSummary = document.querySelector('[data-jivs-role=summary]');
     ```
 3. Use the `ValidationState object` to adjust those elements.
-Always use the doNotSave property, not isValid, to prevent submitting.
-Use the `issuesFound` property to determine if there are issues to show in a Validation Summary, and to get the error messages.
+Always use the `doNotSave` property, not `isValid`, to prevent submitting.
+Use the `issuesFound` property to determine if there are issues to show in a Validation Summary widget, and to get the error messages.
     - See [ValidationState object](./Validation_State.md#validationstate)
     - See [IssueFound object](./Validation_State.md#issuefound)
     - See [Jivs Presentation Prerequisites](../../Learning_Jivs/Presentation/Jivs_Presentation_Prerequisites.md)
     - See [jivs-DOM_helpers.ts](../../../starter_code/jivs-DOM_helpers.ts) for our error message building helper: `buildErrorMessagesHtml()`.
-    - We recommend using a style sheet class to hide a valid element with display:none instead of a class to show the invalid element.
+    - We recommend using a style sheet class to hide a valid element with `display:none` instead of a class to show the invalid element.
 ```ts
 config.onValidationStateChanged = formValidated;
 let vhm = new ValueHostsManager(config);